Last Updated July, 2020

 Traffic in LA steals your time and it steals your life.
 Unless you live close to your work or work from home then you might be spending fewer hours in a car.
 But once you want to get out and explore the city, go to the beach or mountains, you will learn really quickly what LA traffic is all about.

 In the beginning, we experienced some sort of euphoria regarding the weather.
 After spending years in the states with humid and nasty winters it felt wonderful to move to non-ending summer.

 We thought that time has stopped.

-The only time when you can enjoy green colors, blossoms and flowers is from February to April.
+The only time when you can enjoy green colors, blossoms, and flowers is from February to April.
 All other months look pretty much alike.
-(In case you are looking for some weekend getaway ideas from Los Angeles, we have written a few words on this topic too.)

 By the way, if you want to visit LA when the weather is at its best, go at the end of winter or beginning of spring.
 From December to February the weather does not feel like summer at all.
 Sometimes it’s raining and some other times there are very strong gusts of cold winds, coming from nearby deserts.
 Many times we were wearing winter jackets and boots because it was that cold.

 At the end of April, the beginning of May the heat is coming back and the grass, trees, and leaves change their green color to yellow very quickly, leaving everything around look as dry as straw.